tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Entities/Item_Metadata_Entity.md

 ***

 ### has_value

-Check wether the item has a value stored in the database or not
+Check whether the item has a value stored in the database or not

 ```php
 public has_value(): bool
 ```